metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Finally, these Cowboys establishing the run behind their three interior linemen.
 Cooper Rush also noticeably throwing the ball shorter than expected.

 Not much blitzing from Dallas....

+These Cowboys are just an overly emotional bunch.